1abir/RosaAdvancedAdMixture/README.md

 # Headphones Website

-This is a responsive website designed for a headphone brand, showcasing various headphone models with their features, specifications, and prices.
+This is a responsive website designed for the JBL headphone brand, showcasing various headphone models with their features, specifications, and prices.
 The project is built using HTML, CSS, and JavaScript.

 ## Features